skills/idea-to-app-with-spark/.github/steps/2-step.md

    </details>

-1. Copy your favorite feature and paste it into the left chat panel, then click the **Submit** button.
+1. Copy your favorite feature into the left chat panel.
+Click the **Submit** button.

 1. Monitor the left chat panel for live feedback.
-Wait for Spark to finish then try the new features in the live preview.
+Wait for Spark to finish.

    <img width="350" alt="Spark chat with live progress information" src="https://github.com/user-attachments/assets/652bf9b3-9e22-4575-8980-e8841f3dece5">

+1. (optional) Try testing the new features in the live preview.
+If they don't work like you expect, consider submitting followup feedback.

+> [!NOTE]
+> Some file-based features like "Download PDF" don't currently work in the live preview, but do work after publishing.

 ### ⌨️ Activity: Target a specific change

 We've realized the side configuration panel in our app is taking up a lot of screen space.
-Let's have Spark change that for use.
+Let's have Spark fix that for us.

 1. Above the live preview, find the toolbar in the top right.

-1. Click the **Select element to edit** button.
+Click the **Select element to edit** button.

    <img width="350" alt="Select element button" src="https://github.com/user-attachments/assets/9c9dbf82-4cc8-48e8-82dc-eda14d7e6e3f">

-1. Hover over and click on the right side panel to highlight it, and show a chat box.
+1. Hover over the right side panel.
+Click on it to highlight it.
+A chat box will appear.

    <img width="350" alt="Select element button" src="https://github.com/user-attachments/assets/2f5a3d9a-30d1-4c8b-aa01-b208c63b65ec">